ashwinsel/Milestone-Project-2/README.md

     - Chrome Version 120.0.6099.225 (Official Build) (64-bit)
     - Firefox Version 122.0 (64-bit)
     - Edge Version 121.0.2277.83 (Official build) (64-bit)
+    All the functionalities and appearance works as intended on all the above browsers.

 - ## Deployment and Cloning
 -------------
 + Deployment:

     * In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu
     * Ensure the source section drop down menu is set to the Main Branch
     * Refresh the page and a link to access the page will appear at the top with an option next to it that says "visit page"
     * Any changes pushed to the master branch will take effect on the live project

 + Cloning:

-    * visit url - https://github.com/ashwinsel/Milestone-1 this will open the repository on Github
+    * visit url - https://github.com/ashwinsel/Milestone-Project-2 this will open the repository on Github
     * Click on the "Code" green coloured button to the right of the screen, click HTTPs and copy the link there
     * Open a GitBash terminal and navigate to the directory where you want to locate the clone
     * On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process